XF-7EL9H9Y-E Green premium in the primary and secondary us municipal bond markets

 Use the XFID in citations to create a stable, permanent reference that resolves to this registry entry regardless of the source URL.

-Elsevier BV (2018).
+Elsevier (Journal of Financial Economics) (2018).
 Green premium in the primary and secondary us municipal bond markets.
 XFID: XF-7EL9H9Y-E. Retrieved from https://xframework.id/XF7EL9H9YE

 XF-7EL9H9Y-E